tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_bitcoin_without_id.md

 ---
 <img class="img-responsive halfimg-right" alt="how to buy bitcoins with cash" src="/img/icons/sepa.png">

-There are four main ways to buy bitcoins without verification or ID: [LocalBitcoins](/exchanges/localbitcoins/), BitQuick, Wall of Coins or at a Bitcoin ATM.
+There are three main ways to buy bitcoins without verification or ID: [LocalBitcoins](/exchanges/localbitcoins/), Wall of Coins or at a Bitcoin ATM.

 ## Wall of Coins

-[Wall of Coins](http://buybitcoinww.co/Wall_of_Coins){:rel="nofollow"} is a peer-to-peer cash exchange, currently available in the United States, Canada, Germany, Brazil, Argentina, Latvia, Poland, and the Philippines.
+[Wall of Coins](http://buybitcoinww.co/Wall_of_Coins){:rel="nofollow"} is a peer-to-peer cash exchange, currently available in the United States, Canada, Germany, Argentina, Latvia, Poland, and the Philippines.
 A phone number is required for use, but not for verification purposes.
 No ID is required.
 You can use the widget below to buy with cash through Wall of Coins.

 <iframe frameborder="0"
     id="iframeCanvas"